maniospas/Blombly/docs/advanced/preprocessor.md

 Make macros valid only for the length of the current source code file by declaring them as `!local {@expression} as {@transformation}`.
 The same rules as above hold, where you can interweave local definitions into macros and conversely.

-!!! info
-    Namespace variables are also implemented with `!local` under the hood to make sure that namespaces are explicitly re-enabled in different files.

 <br>